The Mavis's: Reunion (2022-present)

 In 2022, the band announced a concert to take place on 29 December in St. Kilda.
-Becky returned from California, where she had been living in recent years, to take part, alongside a new lineup, consisting of guitarist Gabriel Atkinson, bassist Rone Kaos and drummer Alister Morley.
+Becky returned from California, where she had been living in recent years, to take part, alongside a new lineup, consisting of guitarist Gabriel Atkinson (ex-Weta), bassist Rone Kaos (Fight the Sun) and drummer Alister Morley.
 A second show was added for the following day after selling out due to high demand.
+The following year, another show was announced for 30 December, featuring just the Thomases and Atkinson, however Kaos and Morley were in attendance.